-This morning your local driver/guide will meet you at your hotel.
-Take a morning drive to the UNESCO heritage site of Butrint, a national park which includes well preserved archaeological ruins and unspoilt Mediterranean flora and fauna.
-The park has a lake which connects to the Ionian Sea by a small channel and the wetlands which surround the lake is a wonderful protected habitat for animals and aquatic species which are in danger of extinction.
-During Roman times, Butrint was a popular holiday resort for the Roman aristocracy and the well preserved baptistery with its richly decorated mosaic floor and the Great Basilica date back to this period.
-Continue to Gjirokaster for lunch, visiting the ‘Blue Eye’ water spring en route.
-Gjirokaster is another UNESCO heritage site, known to many as the ‘City of Stone’, due to its hundreds of Ottoman-style tower houses with their distinctive stone roofs, wooden balconies and whitewashed stone walls.
-Spend time here walking around the ancient cobbled streets and visit the vast 13-century castle, which dominates the city.
+You will be met at your hotel by your guide and transferred to spend the morning on a guided tour of the UNESCO heritage site of Butrint, a designated national park which includes well preserved archaeological ruins and unspoilt Mediterranean flora and fauna.
+The park has a lake which connects to the Ionian Sea by a small channel and the wetlands which surround the lake are a wonderful protected habitat for animals and aquatic species.
+During Roman times, Butrint was a popular holiday resort for the Roman aristocracy and the well preserved baptistery, with its richly decorated mosaic floor and the Great Basilica, date back to this period.
+Return to Saranda for a leisurely afternoon.
 (B)

-Enjoy a morning city tour of Tirana often described as a cross between Istanbul and Naples with a pinch of Minsk.
-Head south and visit the ancient archaeological site of Apollonia.
-Founded in 558 B.C by settlers from Corfu and Corinth, Apollonia was an important port along the route between Rome and Byzantium.
-Continue along the stunning coastal road to Saranda and check in to the hotel for 2 nights.
+This morning, visit the excellent Onufri museum which contains a wonderful collection of Albanian icons, before heading south to visit the ancient archaeological site of Apollonia.
+Founded in 558 B.C, Apollonia was an important point along the route between Rome and Byzantium.
+Next stop will be Narta Salinas, an important wetland habitats for birdlife, and the town of Vlore.
+Continue along the stunning coastal road, up and over the Llogara Pass, to Saranda and check back in to the hotel for 2 nights.
 Say goodbye to your driver/guide.
 (B)